 Community Service Projects

 Keep the Tenafly Nature Center in mind for your Eagle Scout Project or Girl Scout Gold Award!
 Past projects have included removal of alien invasive plants, trail maintenance, removal of overgrown plants in Pfister's Pond, as well as fence/bridge building and repair.
 Projects have to be planned with and agreed upon by a Tenafly Nature Center staff person.
-To arrange to meet with Amanda Schuster about completing one of these projects please call (201) 568-6093 or contact us.
+To arrange a meeting about service projects at TNC, please call (201) 568-6093 or contact the Scout Coordinator

 Current Eagle Scout and Gold Award Projects